Potential biomedical applications

-Terahertz time-domain spectroscopy (TDS-THz) can breach the shortcomings of other medical diagnostics in rendering adequate images of the affected tissues or suspected areas.
-Many researchers confirm that at certain frequency range most tumors have lower absorption than normal tissues.
-The obvious conclusion here is that THz imaging can ‘distinguish’ the tumors (inflamed areas) from normal tissues.
-In addition to helping save human lives, such biopsies enhanced by T-ray spectroscopy saves a lot of time and efforts by reducing the number of second surgical procedures in breast and skin cancer treatment cases.
+Terahertz time-domain spectroscopy (TDS-THz) can breach the shortcomings of other medical diagnostics in rendering adequate images of affected tissues or suspected areas.
+Many researchers confirm that in a certain frequency range most tumors have lower absorption than normal tissues.
+The obvious conclusion here is that THz imaging can ‘distinguish’ tumors (inflamed areas) from normal tissues.
+In addition to helping save human lives, such biopsies enhanced by T-ray spectroscopy save a lot of time and effort by reducing the number repeat surgical procedures in breast and skin cancer treatment cases.

-One of the greatest biomedical potential of T-ray imaging is associated with Molecular spectroscopy for diagnostics, which is exponentially advanced and moved closer by the progress.
+One of the greatest biomedical potentials of T-ray imaging is the use of molecular spectroscopy for diagnostics, which is exponentially advanced and moved closer towards by the progress.

 In-vivo examination of tissue via spectroscopy / imaging

-Terahertz imaging (especially THz Pulse Imaging (TPI) can show good contrast between different animal tissue types and, accordingly, can enhance the effectiveness of medical diagnostics and tangibly complement histological analysis.
-Such diagnostic is believed to allow obtaining the spectrum of each pixel in the image individually.
+Terahertz imaging (especially THz Pulse Imaging (TPI)) can show a good contrast between different types of animal tissue and, accordingly, can enhance the effectiveness of medical diagnostics and tangibly complement histological analysis.
+Such diagnostic allows obtaining an individual spectrum of each pixel.

 Please click to see picture «Contribution of THz technology in the future (10 years)» by National Institute of Information and Communication Technology, Japan

-Those spectra that represent different tissue types happen to be markedly different.
-This suggests that the spectral data inherent in T-ray image might be used to distinguishing between soft and hard tissue at each pixel in an image and provide other diagnostic information not afforded by currently available conventional imagine techniques.
+Those spectra representing different types of tissue appear to be markedly different.
+This suggests that the spectral data inherent in the T-ray image might be used to distinguish between soft and hard tissue at each image pixel and provide other diagnostic information unobtainable by currently available conventional imaging techniques.

-In vivo molecular imaging is considered as the next frontier in medical diagnostics, which in the ideal situation, would be performed non-invasively.
+In-vivo molecular imaging is considered as the next frontier in medical diagnostics, which would be ideally performed non-invasively.

 A real-time terahertz imaging system consisting of terahertz quantum cascade laser and uncooled microbolometer array detector